OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

     TOF
     time-of-flight
         Time-of-flight (TOF) is the time taken by an object, particle or wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.
+        TOF analyzers can obtain good, but not ultra-high resolution, such as :term:`orbitrap`s.

     quadrupole
         A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.
+A low resolution MS analyzer.

     orbitrap
         In MS, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
+        An ultra-high resolution MS analyzer, capable of resolving fine-isotope structure.

+    Mass Spectrometry
-        A high resolution MS analyzer.
+    MS
+        An analytical technique to measure the mass over charge (m/z) ratio of ions along with their abundance.
+This gives rise to a mass spectrum (with m/z on the x-axis and abundance on the y-axis).

+    mass spectrum
+        A visual or numerical representation of a measurement from an MS instrument.
+A spectrum contains (usually many) pairs of mass-over-charge(m/z)+intensity values.

     MS1
         Mass spectra of a sample where only precursor ions (i.e. no fragment ions) can be observed.